CSCfi/allas-cli-utils/help/a-put.md

                             your-project-number_SD-CONNECT.

+--sdc                       Upload data to Allas in format format that is compatible with
+                            the SD Connect and SD Desktop services.
+Note that to use this feature you must set up the allas connection with option --sdc that will guide you to import project specific SD Connect token that this process needs.

 -A, --allas                     Upload data to Allas with swift protocol in stead of currently set storage server.
                             Normally this (Allas with swift) is the default and this option is not needed, but if you have set e.g. Lumi-O as the default storage server, this option can be